-Base purchase price as per the merger agreement \$549,700 Plus estimated termination and relocation costs 4,000 Plus accrued compensation expense as of June 1, 2006 23,247 Plus other assumed obligations as of June 1, 2006 42,341 Total acquisition cost allocated to assets acquired \$619,288 non-amortizable intangible assets, and non-amortizable goodwill.
+Base purchase price as per the merger agreement \$549,700 Plus estimated termination and relocation costs 4,000 Plus accrued compensation obligation as of June 1, 2006 23,247 Plus other assumed Titan obligations as of June 1, 2006 42,341 Total acquisition cost allocated to assets acquired \$619,288

+For purposes of this pro forma analysis, the purchase price of the Titan transaction has been allocated using the independent valuation obtained subsequent to August 31, 2006.
+For purposes of the historical consolidated balance sheet of ETP as of August 31, 2006, the purchase price was assigned primarily to depreciable fixed assets, amortizable and non-amortizable intangible assets, and non-amortizable goodwill.
 Management of ETP engaged an appraisal firm to perform the asset appraisal in order to develop a definitive allocation of the purchase price.
 As a result, the purchase price allocation reflected herein differs from the preliminary allocation.
-The adjusted pro forma purchase price allocation as included in the pro forma consolidated balance sheet as of August 31, 2006 is as follows (in thousands):
+The adjusted pro forma purchase price allocation is as follows (in thousands):

-For purposes of this pro forma analysis, the purchase price of the Titan transaction has been allocated using the independent valuation obtained subsequent to August 31, 2006.
-For purposes of the historical consolidated balance sheet of ETE as of August 31, 2006, the purchase price was assigned primarily to depreciable fixed assets, amortizable and